ariellancer/Chat-Web-Android/README.md

 ### The Third Page:
 ![image](https://github.com/lidormoryosef/ex2/assets/107669637/afe52f42-8ad0-48a2-bd66-e40e75917a1f)

 ## How to Run

-To run the LOL-chat application, follow these steps:
+To run the LOL-chat application, Web version, follow these steps:

 1. Clone the project repository to your local machine.